Personal Immigration

 • The length of time you have been trading.

-How Do I Assign a Certificate of Sponsorship?
+9. How Do I Assign a Certificate of Sponsorship?

 Certificates of Sponsorship must be assigned to the migrant using the SMS system.
 A CoS can only be assigned by a person who has access to the SMS as a Level 1 or Level 2 user.
-A CoS cannot be assigned more than three months in advance of the migrant’s start-date.
+A CoS cannot be assigned more than three months in advance of the migrant’s start date.

 Considering applying for a Sponsor Licence?
-Read our employer guides to applying for a Skilled Worker Sponsor Licence or UK Expansion Worker Sponsor Licence
+Read our employer guides to applying for a Skilled Worker Sponsor Licence or UK Expansion Worker Sponsor Licence.

 A Defined Certificate of Sponsorship is required by a Skilled Worker applying for entry clearance from outside the UK.

-What Information Must Be Included on the Certificate of Sponsorship?
+11. What Information Must Be Included on the Certificate of Sponsorship?

-The Certificate of Sponsorship must include: the route on which the migrant is being sponsored, the migrant’s personal information, contact details, work address(es) in the UK, job description, hours, salary, and start and end date of employment.
+The Certificate of Sponsorship must include: the route on which the migrant is being sponsored, the migrant’s personal information, contact details, work address(es) in the UK, job description, occupation code, hours, salary, and start and end date of employment.
 The Certificate of Sponsorship must include the same details as stated in the applicant worker’s passport.

 It is very important that the correct type of Certificate of Sponsorship is assigned to a migrant and that Sponsors understand the difference between Defined and Undefined CoS.
 If an Undefined CoS is assigned to a migrant who requires a Defined CoS, this is a ground for revocation.

-Annex C2 of the Part 3 guidance contains ‘“circumstances in which we will normally revoke your licence”.
+Annex C2 of the Part 3 guidance contains “circumstances in which we will normally revoke your licence”.
 It lists the following as a ground for revocation:

 Sponsors should seek legal advice if they are not sure.

-How Much Does a Certificate of Sponsorship Cost?
+13. How Much Does a Certificate of Sponsorship Cost?

 Sponsors must pay a fee each time they assign a Certificate of Sponsorship.
 If the correct fee is not paid, then the Home Office may cancel the CoS.

-It costs £199 to assign a Certificate of Sponsorship, unless the migrant is applying as a Temporary Worker or as an International Sportsperson (for up to 12 months) in which case it costs £21.
+It costs £525 to assign a Certificate of Sponsorship, unless the migrant is applying as a Temporary Worker or as an International Sportsperson (for up to 12 months) in which case it costs £55.

 Sponsors may also need to pay the Immigration Skills Charge.

-Contact our Immigration Barristers
+14. Contact Our Immigration Barristers

 For expert advice and assistance in relation to Certificates of Sponsorship, contact our immigration barristers in London on 0203 617 9173 or via the enquiry form below.